Mithun-AM/Tic-Tac-Toe/README.md

 ## Project Description

 This is a classic Tic-Tac-Toe game developed using HTML, CSS, and JavaScript.
-The game allows two players (or one player against the computer, if you decide to extend it) to play a game of Tic-Tac-Toe.
+The game allows two players to play a game of Tic-Tac-Toe.
 The user can click on the grid to place 'X' or 'O', and the game checks for a winner or draw after each move.

 ## Deployment